-If your child has PKU, she needs to be on a special, lifelong diet that’s low in Phe.
+If your child has PKU, they need to be on a special, lifelong diet that’s low in Phe.
 You should start them on it as soon as possible, ideally within a week or 10 days of birth.

 Your baby will be put on a Phe-free infant formula.
-She may be able to have some breast milk, too.
+They may be able to have some breast milk, too.

 Some kids need a stricter diet than others.
 A dietitian with expertise in PKU can make an eating plan specific to your child so they grows and thrives.

 Your child probably will need to eat carefully measured portions of fruits, vegetables, and low-protein cereals, bread, and pasta.